 “It’s not an inspirational speech.
-It’s not a political campaign.
-It’s not awareness training.
+Not a political campaign.
+Or awareness training.
 A lot of the time when LGBTIQ people are invited to speak it’s in order to educate or in order to tell a traditional queer story like coming out.”

 “It’s about making space to hear the real diversity of our community, how different those experiences are and how unique each individual is.
 That we don’t just exist in the world having this homogenous experience of being queer.”